Graham Harrell: USC

 On December 7, 2018, UNC-Chapel Hill sports site Inside Carolina claimed that Harrell had accepted the role of offensive coordinator at the University of North Carolina, but Inside Carolina retracted the claim hours later.
 On January 29, 2019, Harrell was hired as the offensive coordinator and quarterbacks coach at the University of Southern California (USC) under head coach Clay Helton.

 West Virginia

 On January 10, 2022, Harrell was hired as the offensive coordinator and quarterbacks coach at West Virginia University.

 Purdue

 On December 20, 2022, Harrell was named the offensive coordinator for the Purdue Boilermakers.

-On September 29th, 2024, it was announced that Harrell was fired from his position as offensive coordinator after the team started the season 1-3 while averaging only 12.7 points per game during their 3 losses.
+After Purdue began the 2024 season 1–3 while averaging just 12.7 points per game in those losses, Harrell was fired on September 29.

 Abilene Christian

 On January 28, 2025, Harrell was named the associate head coach, offensive coordinator, and quarterbacks coach for the Abilene Christian Wildcats.
+The Wildcats averaged 29.4 points per game, 236.7 passing yards per game, and 170.9 rushing yards per game in 2025.